 When volume is low and/or amount of processing is light, you can get started with a single instance deployment.
 See performance considerations.
-To accomodate increased load, you will need to scale with multiple instances.
+To accommodate increased load, you will need to scale up and perhaps out with multiple instances.

 Single Instance Deployment